 Measure each of the spectra separately.
 For each gamma ray "line" that you find in your spectra record the voltage of the peak of the line.
 Write each spectrum out to a data file.
 These files can be read in by Kaleidagraph.
-As an exercise you should learn how to read and plot these files using Kaleidagraph.

 - III) Make an energy calibration curve for your spectrometer. - a) For each peak found in part II) look up the corresponding gamma ray energy.
 These energies can be found in The Art of Experimental Physics handout.
 Also, a good description of this experiment can be found in Experiments in Modern Physics by Melissino.
-Note: for Na22 one of the peaks in the spectrum is due to positron annihilation ($e^+e^- \rightarrow \gamma\gamma$).
+Note: for Na22 one of the peaks in the spectrum is due to positron annihilation (e+e→γγ).
 Here each γ has an energy equal to the rest mass energy of an electron 0.511 MeV.
-However only one of the γ 's goes into the NaI crystal (where does the other γ go?).
+However only one of the γ's goes into the NaI crystal (where does the other γ go?).
 List the energies and voltages of the five peaks found. - b) Make an energy calibration curve by fitting the peak voltages vs. gamma ray energy to a straight line using the maximum likelihood technique: